United Airlines Flight 232: Injuries and deaths

-Of the 296 people aboard, 112 died in the accident.
+Of the 296 people aboard, 112 died from the accident.
 Most were killed by injuries sustained during the multiple impacts, but 35 people in the middle fuselage section directly above the fuel tanks died from smoke inhalation in the post-crash fire.
 Of those, 24 had no traumatic blunt-force injuries.
 The majority of the 184 survivors were seated behind first class and ahead of the wings.
-Many passengers were able to walk out through the ruptures to the structure.
+Many passengers were able to walk out through the ruptures of the structure.